+a) Journal of Biomechanics

+b) Journal of Bone and Joint Surgery

+c) Archives of Physical Medicine and Rehabilitation

-ER970 Introduction to Graduate Research Skills Contact Hours: 20 (10 \times 1 hour lectures; 10 \times 1 hour tutorials) Prerequisite: BS105 or equivalent.
+ER970 Introduction to Graduate Research Skills

+Contact Hours: 20 (lectures and tutorials)

+Preregulaite: BS105 or equivalent.

-Content: This unit provides an integrated overview of the purpose, calculations and interpretation of basic parametric and non parametric statistical methods. - An indepth overview of the principles of scientific method and empirical research design. - Information to enable cricitical evaluation of published research.
-This unit emphasises the application of these skills and concepts to exercise rehabilitation.
+Content: This subject provides an integrated overview of the purpose, calculations and interpretation of basic parametric and non parametric statistical methods, an indepth overview of the principles of scientific method and empirical research design and information to enable cricitical evaluation of published research.
+This subject emphasises the application of these skills and concepts to exercise rehabilitation.
 Assessment: